 General Discussion

 The current study investigated to what extent low-level versus high-level effects determine where the eyes land on isolated daily-life objects.
 We operationalized low-level effects as saccadic averaging towards the object's center-of-gravity (CoG), and high-level effects as visuomotor priming by object affordances.
 We found that early initial saccades were low-level driven, and landed on the object's CoG.
-When saccade latency increased, we observed a systematic bias towards the action-performing side of the object.
+When saccade latency increased, and also when a secondary, refixation saccade occurred, we observed a systematic bias towards the action-performing side of the object.

 A Low-Level Center-of-Gravity Effect

 In visual displays containing two simple shapes, saccades typically reveal a global effect, such that they land on a location in between the two stimuli (Coren & Hoenig, 1972; Findlay, 1982; for reviews see Van der Stigchel & Nijboer, 2011; Vitu, 2008).
-This effect is interpreted as a tendency of the eyes to land on the (CoG) of the visual field, and its neural basis is assumed to be saccadic averaging in the superior colliculus (Findlay & Walker, 1999; Van Opstal & Van Gisbergen, 1989).
-As suggested by Vitu (2008), saccadic averaging may be the default mode of the visual system, which can only be overcome if saccadic programming time is sufficiently long.
+This effect is interpreted as a tendency of the eyes to land on the (CoG) of the peripheral configuration, and its neural basis is assumed to be saccadic averaging in the superior colliculus (Findlay & Walker, 1999; Van Opstal & Van Gisbergen, 1989).
+As suggested by Vitu (2008), saccadic averaging may be the default saccade-programming mode, that is at work irrespective of the task and visual material, and that can only be overcome if saccadic programming time is sufficiently long.
 Here, we show for the first time that presenting participants with photographs of daily-life objects also yields a global effect.
 More precisely, we found that participants' early initial saccades landed at the CoG of peripherally presented objects.
-This finding is an important complement to the above-mentioned literature, and supports the hypothesis that saccadic averaging is a universal phenomenon that occurs independent of stimulus type or task requirements, although it can be overcome when saccade latency is long enough (Vitu, 2008).
+This finding is an important complement to the above-mentioned literature, and is consistent with the hypothesis that saccadic averaging is a universal phenomenon that occurs independent of stimulus type or task requirements, although it can be overcome when the viewing time of the object is prolonged.

 As mentioned in the Introduction, we are not the first to investigate initial landing positions on isolated daily-life objects.
 For example, Henderson (1993), and Foulsham and Underwood (2009) found that initial on-object landing positions were distributed around the object's center (for similar findings on objects embedded in natural scenes, see Foulsham & Kingstone, 2013; Nuthmann & Henderson, 2010).
 However, in these studies the CoG of the stimuli was not taken into account.
 Therefore, it remains unclear whether participants aimed for the object's center per se (as a top-down strategy, cf. McConkie et al., 1988; He & Kowler, 1989), or whether their eyes were simply pulled towards the object's CoG.
-Although, as we mentioned introduction, these two possibilities are difficult to dissociate due to a lack of specific predictions for the strategic account, our results are in line with the latter, because we found that initial saccades landed at the object's CoG (Experiment 2) rather than at its absolute center (Experiment 1).
+Although these two possibilities are difficult to dissociate due to a lack of specific predictions for the strategic account, our results are in line with the latter, because we found that initial saccades landed at the object's CoG (Experiment 2) rather than at its absolute center (Experiment 1).

 High-Level Object-Affordance Effects